 The Victorian Refugee Health Network (the Network) leads and is involved in a diverse range of projects every year.
-The work of the Network is governed by a Reference Group, and by detailed workplans developed by Network working groups and advisory groups.
+The work of the Network is overseen by an executive group, and by detailed work plans developed by Network working groups.
 The Network provides support to the health, settlement and community sector by convening working groups, developing resources, hosting forums, completing reviews of available literature, providing specialist advice and participating in practice-related research projects.

 Significant projects completed by the Network:

 - General practice engagement (2014-16), including resources for engaging general practice